Human trafficking in France: Prevention

 The Government of France sustained strong prevention efforts in 2009 and led European efforts to prevent human trafficking on the Internet.
 Its multi-disciplinary group met throughout 2009 to improve national coordination and ensure a victim-centered approach.
 The government launched a national campaign in 2010 combating violence against women in all forms; the campaign highlighted trafficking in persons as part of this broader campaign.
 In January 2010, the government sponsored a nationwide conference that brought together law enforcement, magistrates, and NGOs to improve partnerships in order to better protect victims and prevent trafficking.
 The government, in partnership with the hotel industry, provided training for managers and employees of major hotel groups on identification techniques for potential victims of trafficking and how to report potential trafficking.
 As a law enforcement activity that could serve to prevent human trafficking, the government reported convicting 149 offenders for "crimes related to modern day slavery," including 117 convictions for "subjecting vulnerable individuals to indecent accommodations and working conditions" and 32 convictions for "withholding wages of vulnerable individuals."
 In October 2009, the government announced the creation of a public-private partnership to address child sports trafficking and committed $2.74 million towards the initiative.
 In 2009, ECPAT France launched a progressive public awareness campaign in cooperation with Air France, over which the government exercises considerable influence, to target French child sex tourists; the campaign stressed the legal consequences of such sexual exploitation crimes committed abroad and the government's commitment to prosecute these crimes in French courts, imposing strong prison sentences for convicted offenders.
 The government did not conduct or fund any demand-reduction awareness campaigns aimed at raising awareness among potential clients of victims in France.
 The government provided all French military and law enforcement personnel with general training on trafficking during their basic training.
 There was also a three-week general training given to French military personnel before their deployment abroad for international peacekeeping missions.

 In March 2009, the government convicted two French nationals for aggravated sex tourism offenses they committed in Southeast Asia; both received the maximum sentences of seven years.
 In September 2009, French Police dismantled a makeshift camp for undocumented migrants near the port of Calais, known colloquially as "the jungle," and rounded up almost 300 Afghans, Pakistanis, and others who had hoped to cross the English Channel into Great Britain.
-Although media reports indicated that French officials hailed the demolition as a prevention measure for trafficking, it is unclear as to whether the action was explicitly intended to be an anti-trafficking measure.
+Although media reports indicated that French officials hailed the demolition as a prevention measure for trafficking, it is unclear whether the action was explicitly intended to be an anti-trafficking measure.
 Local observers and international experts criticized the government's response, citing it increased these migrants' vulnerability to trafficking.